AdobeDocs/dynamic-media-classic.en/help/using/setting-ecatalog-viewer-presets.md

 To create a preset, you can start from scratch or start with an Adobe Dynamic Media Classic-provided eCatalog Viewer Preset and save it under a new name.
 You can create your own eCatalog Viewer Presets to present printed material in your company colors and set the tone.

-eCatalog Viewer Presets offer many settings for going from page to page, zooming, searching, and choosing “skins.”
+eCatalog Viewer Presets offer many settings for going from page to page, zooming, searching, and choosing "skins."
 What these controls look like and how the Viewer appears, depends on your choice of eCatalog Viewer Presets.

 Follow these steps so you can create a eCatalog Viewer Preset (you must be an administrator):